CRO FC

 Child Restoration Outreach Football Club or simply CRO FC is a football club in Mbale, Uganda.
 They play in the top level of Ugandan professional football, the Ugandan Super League.
 They were relegated in 2008.
-Mbale Municipal Stadium is their home stadium, it has a capacity of 10,000.
-CRO has played in different national leagues in Uganda and these include Uganda Premier League where it retained the championship for 3 consecutive times in a row.
+Mbale Municipal Stadium is their home stadium; it has a capacity of 10,000.
+CRO has played in different national leagues in Uganda and these include Uganda Premier League where it retained the championship for three consecutive times.
 FUFA Super League is a football competition CRO participates in.